Integrated Product Design MSc

-A UK first or second class Honours degree or equivalent internationally recognised qualification usually design; engineering; or a related discipline.
+- A 2:2 (or above) UK Honours degree, or equivalent internationally recognised qualification, usually design; engineering; or a related subject.
 Other qualifications and relevant experience will be assessed on an individual basis.

 Entry criteria are subject to review and change each academic year.

 International and EU Entry Requirements

 If your country or institution is not listed or if you are not sure whether your institution is eligible, please contact Admissions

 This information is for guidance only by Brunel University London and by meeting the academic requirements does not guarantee entry for our courses as applications are assessed on case-by-case basis.

 - IELTS: 6.5 (min 6 in all areas)

 - BrunELT: 65% (min 60% in all areas)